 Traditional Tea Ceremony presentations will be held at the Shoseian Tea House at 1, 2, and and 3p.m.
 A limited number of tickets are available at $10 for adults and $7 for youth.
 Tea ceremony tickets can be reserved by calling the ticket booth at (206) 684-4725.

 Event is free with regular garden admission and no advance tickets are required.
 Click here for Garden admission rates.
-Children age 12 and under enter FREE from 10am to 2pm on Family Saturdays.
+Admission is free for youth 12 and under from 10am to 3pm on Family Saturdays.